Please note that the printed version of this page will include opening times and other useful information for each property/event.

 High Street, Stebbing, Dunmow, Essex, CM6 3SE

 The Stebbing Meeting House is the earliest Quaker meeting house in Essex.
 Built c.1674 it is a particularly fine and complete example of an early Quaker meeting house.
 Its historical importance is recognised by its Grade II* status.
+St Helen's Gardens opposite, only usually open for the National Garden Scheme, will be open.

 Directions: Follow sings for Stebbing off B1256 turn at the church towards village.
 House is 500 yards on the left.